ASU Board of Trustees Nominating Committee

 - Two at-large members who may be selected from outside the state; and the Governor.

-Applications are being accepted for District-2 and State-at-Large BOT seats.
+Applications are being accepted for Nation-at-Large BOT seat.

 COMPLETE APPLICATION INFO